keras-team/keras/docs/templates/getting-started/big-datasets-guide.md

 Generators are really easy to use.
 If you wishes to learn more about them, here's a [guide](https://wiki.python.org/moin/Generators).

-In Keras, generators should return a whole batch at each iteration.
+In *Keras*, generators should return a whole batch at each iteration.
 Additionally, generators must be infinite so they must cycle through the dataset indefinitely.
 If you have multiple inputs, outputs, you just need to create a list.
 For example, if your generator returns `(X,y)`, `X` should be `[x1,...,xn]`.

 It is the responsibility of the user to  ensure that their generators are thread-safe since they are not by default.